Find answers to commonly asked questions below.

 Impact

-Scientific evidence supporting our approach includes various studies highlighting the positive impacts of health insurance on farmer health, livelihoods, and coping mechanisms:
+Scientific evidence supporting our approach includes various studies highlighting the positive impacts of health insurance on the health, livelihoods, and coping mechanisms of producers and workers:

 - Increased Use of Agricultural Inputs and Labor: Health insurance increases the use of agricultural inputs and hired labor by 40% (Quasi-experimental cross-sectional study, n = 5,883 farming households, Ghana).